MediaArea/RAWcooked/Doc/Case_study.md

 # Workflow
 ### <a name="assessment">Image sequence assessment</a>

 For each image sequence processed the metadata of the first DPX or TIFF is collected and saved into the sequence folder, along with total folder size in bytes and a list of all contents of the sequence.
+We collect this information using Media Area's MediaInfo software and capture the output into script variables.

-Next the first file within the image sequence is checked against a MediaConch policy for the file ([BFI's DPX policy](https://github.com/bfidatadigipres/dpx_encoding/blob/main/rawcooked_dpx_policy.xml)) and if it passes then we know it can be encoded by RAWcooked and by our current licence.
+Next the first file within the image sequence is checked against a Media Area MediaConch policy for the file ([BFI's DPX policy](https://github.com/bfidatadigipres/dpx_encoding/blob/main/rawcooked_dpx_policy.xml)).
+If it passes then we know it can be encoded by RAWcooked and by our current licence.
+Any that fail are assessed for possible RAWcooked licence expansion, or possible anomalies in the DPX resulting.

-The pixel size and colourspace of the sequence are used to calculate the potential reduction rate of the file based on previous encoding experience.
-We make an assumption that 2K RGB will always be atleast one third smaller, so calculate a 1.3TB sequence to make a 1TB FFV1 Matroska.
+The pixel size and colourspace of the sequence are used to calculate the potential reduction rate of the mux based on previous muxing experience.
+We make an assumption that 2K RGB will always be atleast one third smaller, so calculate a 1.3TB sequences to make a 1TB FFV1 Matroska.
 For 2K Luma and all 4K we must assume that very small size reductions will take place.
+This step is necessary to control file ingest sizes to our Digital Preservation Infrastructure where we currently have a maximum verifiable ingest file size of 1TB.

 | RAWcooked 2K RGB     | RAWcooked Luma & RAWcooked 4K |
 | -------------------- | ----------------------------- |